alanng10/class-lang/Info/Article/Word/a.md

 Word "join" has meaning that is combine.

-Word "replace" has meaning that is replacement.
+Word "place" has meaning that is replacement.

 Word "stream" has meaning that is serial.